 Fogel, along with his University of Rochester colleague Stanley Engerman, generated much controversy in the early 1970s with their work on the economics of slavery.
 Fogel and Engerman claimed, in their fact-filled book, Time on the Cross, that slavery was economically viable before the Civil War and that economic factors would not have brought it down; an ethical commitment to ending slavery was required for that to happen.
 Fogel and Engerman also claimed that slavery was efficient, although other economic historians (including Gavin Wright, Peter Temin, Paul David, Richard Sutch, Roger Ransom, and, most recently, Jeffrey Rogers Hummel) have contested this claim.

-In 1975, Fogel joined the faculty of the University of Chicago.
+From 1960 to 1964, Fogel was on the faculty of the University of Rochester.
+He left in 1964 for the University of Chicago, where he was on the faculty until 1975, spending fall semesters at the University of Rochester from 1968 to 1975.
+In 1975, he left for Harvard University and in 1981 returned to the University of Chicago.
 In the early 1980s, he began to study a burning question in economic demography: What accounts for the dramatic increase in life expectancy over the last two centuries?
 Between 1850 and 1950, for example, U.S. life expectancy at birth increased from about forty to sixty-eight years.
 Fogel found that less than half of the decrease in mortality could be explained by better standards of nourishment.

 David R. Henderson is the editor of The Concise Encyclopedia of Economics.
 He is also an emeritus professor of economics with the Naval Postgraduate School and a research fellow with the Hoover Institution at Stanford University.
 He earned his Ph.D. in economics at UCLA.

 Michael Munger on Cultural Norms, an EconTalk podcast, August 31, 2009.